 Unable to stand Richard’s cruelty anymore, Seymour flees her oppressive marriage and elopes with his best friend, George.
 Richard sues the couple, hoping to ruin them both.
 But Seymour decides to contest the case, refusing to accept the archaic law that defines a wife as the property of her husband, “much like his home, his land and his cattle.”
 She skilfully manipulates the nascent press to support her and turn the nation against her reprehensible husband’ (The Independent).
 Most notably, this is seen when Lady Worsley reveals the scandalous revelations of her marriage by presenting her 27 lovers in court.
 Thus, she was able to turn the case in her favour as it questioned the legal status of her husband, who was only awarded one shilling in compensation for damages caused.

 When Richard died Seymour reclaimed what remained of her dowry and her maiden name, Fleming.

 She married again, a musician twenty-one years her junior, but she didn’t take his name.

 Her portrait hangs to this day in Harewood House, Yorkshire.

-Initially when I read this I felt so disappointed for Natalie as being an A-Level student just one year ago I empathised majorly for her.
-However, I came to think that it would have been a great shame if Natalie had gone to Cambridge because then England and America would never had had seen Natalie grace our screen and experience the splendour that is her acting ability.
+Initially, when I read this I felt so disappointed for Natalie as being an A-Level student just one year ago I empathised majorly for her.
+However, I came to think that it would have been a great shame if Natalie had gone to Cambridge because then England and America would never have seen Natalie grace our screen and experience the splendour that is her acting ability.